Beginners January 15, 2026 • 11 min read

 "Every candlestick is a battle report.
 Once you learn to read them, you stop guessing — and start seeing exactly what the market is telling you."

-Introduction to Candlestick Charts
+Understanding Candlestick Charts

 If you've ever stared at a trading chart and thought, "Why does this look like a bunch of tiny candles?" — you're in good company.
 Every trader starts there.
 But here's the thing: those little candles are packed with more information than most beginners realize.
 Once you learn to decode them, you'll never look at a chart the same way again.